Correlations in the continuous multispecies TASEP on a ring: Proof of Theorem and Resolution of the Aas--Linusson Conjecture

-Summing the difference of two products in~\eqref{prod1} and ~\eqref{prod2} over all possible values of $i,j,k$, and multiplying the sum with $\ell-1$ for each choice of $c_1$, we prove the result. \end{proof} \begin{rem} Unfortunately, we have not been able to find a closed-form expression of the sum on the right-hand side of ~\eqref{gammaexp}.
-However, by doing extensive numerical checks, we have a conjecture formulating $\gamma^\ell(s,n)$. \end{rem}
+where $\lambda_3/\mu_3=(n+i-k-j-1,s-j,s-j)/(i-j,i-j-1)$.
+Summing the difference of two products in~\eqref{prod1} and ~\eqref{prod2} over all possible values of $i,j,k$, and multiplying the sum with $\ell-1$ for each choice of $c_1$, we prove the result. \end{proof} \begin{remark} Unfortunately, we have not been able to derive a closed-form expression for the sum on the right-hand side of \eqref{gammaexpr}.
+However, based on extensive numerical checks, we have formulated a conjecture for $\gamma^\ell(s,n)$. \end{remark} \begin{conj} We have, \end{conj}

-\begin{conj} We have, \end{conj} Assuming Conjecture~\ref{conj:gamma}, we can immediately prove by summing over $\ell$ that giving Theorem~\ref{thm:beta}.
-Next, we demonstrate an approach to prove Conjecture~\ref{conj:gamma}.
-First, consider the set $\mathscr{H}$ of continuous multiline queues of type $m_{s,1}$ that have $c_1=1,\, c_2=2$ and $c_n=N$ where $N=n+2s+1$ is the largest entry.
-Let $\rho_{c,d}(s,n)$ denote the number of continuous multiline queues in $\mathscr{H}$ that project to a word starting with $c,d$.
-That is, a continuous multiline queue in $\mathscr{H}$ that contributes to $\rho_{c,d}(s,n)$ has the following structure:

-Similarly, let $\rho_d(s,n)$ denote the number of continuous multiline queues in $\mathscr{H}$ that project to a word with $d$ at the second position.
-Then for $s,n$ we have,